Workers Compensation Insurance

 If a company has more losses than average, the score climbs above 1.00, thereby “taxing” the business for past claims.
 If a company outperforms its peers in safety, with fewer claims, the score drops below 1.00 and counts as a “credit.”
 The Inspection Bureau, which promulgates experience modifications, does occasionally make mistakes.
 It’s advisable to review the worksheet yearly to confirm accuracy.
 This is yet another reason why working with an experienced and knowledgeable broker who’s committed to protecting your business from excessive costs is highly recommended.

 Now that you understand the basics of workers’ compensation insurance, you may be wondering where to go from here.
-The best thing to do now is to chat with one of our expert brokers to help you find the right coverage for your business.
+The best thing to do now is to chat with one of our expert brokers to get a free quote and help you find the right coverage for your business.
 We’ll also help you explore past claims and correct any historical errors on your XMod with significant premium savings.
 Get started by creating an Embroker account today.